The purpose of an in-building wireless (IBW) system is to provide enhanced network coverage

 simultaneously access the network.

-In this conversation with Tom Elliott, a Senior Product Manager at Anritsu in the United States, we discuss how testing evolves as operators densify their networks with DAS, small cells and other solutions.
+A conversation with Anritsu Company, by Senza Fili in collaboration with RCR Wireless.
+They discuss how testing evolves as operators densify their networks with DAS, small cells and other solutions.
+P/N: 11410-00990

 Handheld units are designed for the field installation, testing and commissioning of all types of optical fiber systems.